 - Do you issue CPD certificates?

-- What topics do your webinars and short courses cover?
+- What topics do your webinars, seminars and online courses cover?

 We address a range of interesting topics all aimed at helping you to mitigate risk and keeping you informed of industry updates.
-You can look at the topics and sessions available here.
+You can look at the topics and sessions for webinars and seminars here, and for online CPD courses here.

 - Can I suggest topics I would like addressed as webinars or online short courses?